| 1 | Amazon tree boa |

 Maximum length: 579cm.

 The Burmese python is responsible for the highest number of attacks on reptile keepers, with up to 20 hospitalisations per year.
-They’re an invasive species in the Florida Everglades, and while they haven’t killed anyone yet in the wild, a few fatalities have occurred in captive settings, with the python wrapping itself around the victim’s neck.
+It’s an invasive species in the Florida Everglades, and while it hasn’t killed anyone yet in the wild, a few fatalities have occurred in captive settings, with the python wrapping itself around the victim’s neck.

 This aggression rears its ugly head whenever food is involved.
 Burmese pythons are aggressive towards their prey in the wild, and in captivity, they can develop a mental association between the human handing them meals and the meals themselves.
 Before you know it, they’re rearing back for an assault whenever you open their cage.

-Just recently, a yellow Burmese python escaped from its enclosure in England and was seen on a bedroom windowsill.
+Just recently, a yellow Burmese python escaped from its enclosure in England and was seen on a bedroom windowsill, so motionless that it looked like an art installation.
 Everyone had a good laugh later, but a small child would have been a tempting meal.
-Burmese pythons are mainly a popular captive species because of their large size and unfussy diet, but aren’t to be underestimated.
+Burmese pythons are mainly popular in captivity because of their large size and unfussy diet, but should never be underestimated.